Trade account

 Space

 Depending on your personal preference for the kind of bathroom you want, you have to first ensure that there is enough space in your room.
 For a full bath, a larger space will be required.
-If you don’t need a tub and can make do with just a sink, toilet, and shower, then a smaller space will do.
-As a rough guide, you’ll need a space with the dimensions of 1m by 2m for a smaller-sized bathroom.
+If you don’t need a tub and can make do with just a sink, toilet and shower, then a smaller space will do.
+As a rough guide, you’ll need a space with the dimensions of 1m by 2m for a smaller-sized bathroom (find out just how small you can go with your bathroom in our guide).

 Mode Tate wall hung toilet with soft close seat